Emerald Ash Borer

 The Emerald Ash Borer (EAB) is Coming to an Ash Tree Near You - Ash Tree Removal and EAB

 The Emerald Ash Borer (EAB) is an invasive beetle from Asia that was discovered in Detroit in 2002 and has since killed tens of millions of Ash trees throughout 25 states in the Eastern United States and Canada.
 The Emerald Ash Borer (EAB) eats the leaves of ash trees and deposits their eggs beneath the bark.
 When the larvae hatch, the insects destroy the vascular system of the trees, leading to their eventual death.
-Unfortunately last year, the Emerald Ash Borer was recently confirmed in two separate locations in Ballwin, as well as St. Charles County, so we expect to see the EAB in Wildwood soon.
+The Emerald Ash Borer has been confirmed in Ballwin, Chesterfield, and St. Charles County, so we expect to see the EAB in Wildwood soon.

 Research has shown that when a community is first infested with EAB, tree mortality is relatively low.
 However, as insect populations build, there is an exponential jump in mortality.
 This time frame can be anywhere from several years up to a decade.
 Therefore, in Wildwood, we expect to see a dramatic increase in the mortality of Ash trees over the next 3-5 years.
 Ultimately, the EAB will attack all Ash species, regardless of their health.
 It is expected that within 10 years all urban Ash trees will be dead.